Optional Responses

 ## address\_placekey

 An `address_placekey` is a subcomponent of a Placekey that has the `location_name` not included in the request.
-An address\_placekey can also specifically be requested in the options parameter.

-For the query: Starbucks, 48750 Seminole Dr Ste 105, Cabazon, CA, 92230, the address\_placekey represets just the placekey for the address (with no location\_name): 48750 Seminole Dr Ste 105, Cabazon, CA, 92230
+For the query: Starbucks, 48750 Seminole Dr Ste 105, Cabazon, CA, 92230, the `address_placekey` represents just the Placekey for the address (with no `location_name`): 48750 Seminole Dr Ste 105, Cabazon, CA, 92230

 ## building\_placekey

-For the query: Starbucks, 48750 Seminole Dr Ste 105, Cabazon, CA, 92230, the building\_placekey represets just the placekey for the address with the suite number stripped out: 48750 Seminole Dr, Cabazon, CA, 92230
+For the query: Starbucks, 48750 Seminole Dr Ste 105, Cabazon, CA, 92230, the `building_placekey` represents just the Placekey for: 48750 Seminole Dr, Cabazon, CA, 92230

 ## confidence\_score